EternalPassion/YoutubeMusicClone/README.md

 # YoutubeMusicClone
-This is a small project I made that works like YouTube Music.
+This is a project I made that works like YouTube Music.
 You can play songs and explore a mini music library with a cool-looking user interface.
 I built everything using HTML, CSS, and JavaScript.

 Features added:-
 1. Music playback with play/pause and volume control